aditiambadkar/Calculator/addition.md

 Scenario: Add two numbers

-  Given I have a working calculator and have two numbers to be added
+  Given I have a working calculator and have two numbers

   When I entered number 1 and press + button and I entered number 2 and press = button